Vinax89/studio/README.md

 ## Cost of Living Dataset

 Annual expense benchmarks are sourced from the **BEA Regional Price Parities** release.
-The data file `src/data/costOfLiving2024.ts` stores per-adult yearly costs for housing, groceries, utilities, transportation, healthcare, and miscellaneous categories.
+The data file `src/data/costOfLiving2025.ts` stores per-adult yearly costs for housing, groceries, utilities, transportation, healthcare, and miscellaneous categories along with source metadata.
 Use `calculateCostOfLiving` to scale values by household composition.
 Run `node scripts/update-cost-of-living.ts` each year to fetch new figures.